DAOsign/polkadot-smart-contracts/README.md

 ## Prerequisites

-To get started with the project you should first do a few steps.
+To get started with the project, you should first follow a few steps.
 After cloning this repository, open your Terminal and navigate to the project root.
-From there run the following commands one by one.
+From there, run the following commands one by one.

 ### Install Dependencies
 ```